 Organization is imperative.
 You don’t want tax problems to undermine your business or personal finances.
 That means you should pay Federal, State, and Local taxes quarterly.
 It keeps you out of trouble.
-You can avoid penalties and one big’ol tax bill come April 15.
+You can avoid penalties and one big tax bill come April 15.

 Benefits in the gig economy

-Oddly enough gig economy workers and small-business owners frequently let benefits fall by the wayside.
-They’re too busy growing the business plowing income back into growth.
+Oddly enough, gig economy workers and small-business owners frequently let benefits fall by the wayside.
+They’re too busy growing the business, plowing income back into growth.

 Healthcare: This is an easy one.
-It not only will save you in the case of illness or injury but you must have qualified health insurance to avoid a penalty.
+It will not only save you in the case of illness or injury, but you must have qualified health insurance to avoid a penalty.